fuzzygroup/blog/_drafts/thoughts-on-this-market-crash-and-buying-opportunities.md

 ## Things to Buy

 * Work from Home is going to be large.
 Tooling for work from home is going to be needed.
-The best tool for Team communications is Slack Technologies (NYSE: WORK)
+The best tool for Team communications is Slack Technologies (NYSE: WORK).
+Another standout is Zoom Communications (NASDAQ: ZM).
 * Amazon is going to benefit from this (no one wants to go out) but they will take a supply chain hit likely.
 * Grocery Delivery and meal delivery.
 * Medical Oxygen is going to get a huge boom in need.
 I don't know who the players are here but someone has to be making tanks, filling tanks, making masks and such.